Info for

 NOTE: Students enrolling in this program are required to purchase their own laptop.
 For specific hardware and software requirements for this program click here.

 Graduates of the three-year Computer Systems Technology program are ready to meet the information technology (IT) needs of the business, industry, service and government sectors.
-You will be trained to plan, implement and analyze IT solutions based on various operating systems, networking technologies and computer programming languages.
+You will be trained to plan, implement and analyze IT solutions based on various operating systems, networking technologies and cloud-based infrastructure.

 The curriculum addresses: